 Our board of directors has also delegated limited authority to our chief executive officer, acting as a subcommittee of our compensation committee, to grant equity-based awards under the Plan.
-Our chief executive officer may grant awards covering up to 250,000 shares of our Common Stock per fiscal year to certain non-executive officers in connection with offers of employment, promotions and certain other circumstances.
+Our chief executive officer may grant awards covering up to 250,000 shares of our Common Stock per fiscal year (350,000 in fiscal 2011) to certain non-executive officers in connection with offers of employment, promotions and certain other circumstances.